-5.9.1 Choice of nozzles for 1st and 2nd stage
+5.10.2 Choice of nozzles for 1st and 2nd stage

-Both nozzles must be chosen from among those listed in table ().
+Both nozzles must be chosen from among those listed in Tab.
+F.

 - ➤ The first nozzle determines the delivery of the burner in the 1st stage. - ➤ The second nozzle works together with the 1st nozzle to determine the delivery of the burner in the 2nd stage.